bartbutenaers/node-red-contrib-deepspeech/README.md

 + RockPro-64-AI board with artificial-intelligence processor: see [issue](https://github.com/mozilla/DeepSpeech/issues/1346).

 ## Conclusion
 As soon as Deepspeech can be executed real-time with less system resources, I will continue development on this Node-RED node...

+Questions about this node can be asked on the Node-RED forum, in this [discussion](https://discourse.nodered.org/t/announce-node-red-contrib-deepspeech-test-results/5774).